KDAB/cxx-qt/book/src/qobject/qobject_struct.md

 where `<Property>` is the name of the property.

-These setters and getters assure that the changed signal is called every time the property is edited.
+These setters and getters assure that the changed signal is emitted every time the property is edited.

-Any field that's not marked as `#[qproperty]` won't be accessible from C++.
+Any field that's not marked as `#[qproperty]` won't be accessible from C++, but it will be accessible from Rust.
 See the [Private fields section](#private-methods-and-fields)

 *Note:* Instead of implementing `Default` by hand, you can of course also use `#[derive(Default)]`.